 Too often, people start investing money with dreams of becoming rich overnight.
 This is impossible, am I wrong?

-It is really a very bad idea to start investing with hopes of becoming very rich overnight.
+It is really a very bad idea to start investing in hopes of becoming very rich overnight.
 It is safer to invest your money in such investment options that will give you returns slowly over time and can be used for retirement or a child’s education.

 However, if your investment goal is to get rich quickly, you should learn as much about high-yield, short term investing before starting with investments.